hbmartin/ai-sdk-react-model-picker/docs/catalog-architecture.md

 At runtime the picker orchestrates three primary concerns:

 - **Provider definitions** live in the `ProviderRegistry`, which exposes metadata and provider APIs.
-- **Model availability** is normalized by the `ModelCatalog`, which hydrates from storage, fetches remote models, and emits snapshots.
+- **Model availability** is normalized by the `ModelCatalog`, which hydrates from storage, fetches remote models, and emits snapshots composed of branded keys.
-- **UI state** is derived in React hooks (notably `useModelsWithConfiguredProvider`) that bind storage, catalog snapshots, and user selections together.
+- **UI state** flows through the unified `useModelCatalog` hook (and downstream helpers such as `useModelsWithConfiguredProvider`) that bind storage, catalog snapshots, and user selections together.

 ```mermaid
 flowchart LR